Beyond the Background: Gravitational Wave Anisotropy and Continuous Waves from Supermassive Black Hole Binaries: Introduction

 \section{Introduction}

 Supermassive black hole binaries (SMBHBs) are predicted to result from galaxy mergers.
 Two galaxies, each hosting a central supermassive black hole (SMBH) \citep{Richstone+1998_SMBHs}, merge as predicted by hierarchical structure formation \citep{Lacey+1993_galaxymergers}.
 Then, their SMBHs sink to the center of the merged galaxies via dynamical friction, become gravitationally bound, and form a binary with $\sim$pc separation.
 Stellar scattering and circumbinary disk torques harden the binary to small separations ($\sim\!\!
-10^{-2}~\tr{pc}$) \citep{BBR_1980, Kelley+2017} beyond which they evolve primarily by emitting gravitational waves.
+10^{-2}~\tr{pc}$) \citep{BBR_1980, quinlan-1996, cuadra+2009, Kelley+2017} beyond which they evolve primarily by emitting gravitational waves.

-The superposition of these continuous waves (CWs) from many SMBHBs across the universe should create an incoherent stochastic gravitational wave background (GWB) \citep{burkespolaor+2019_review}, like that for which pulsar timing arrays (PTAs) have recently found strong evidence \citep{ng+23_gwb, epta+23_gwb, ppta+23_gwb, cpta+23}.
-In the likely scenario that the PTA-observed GWB is produced by SMBHBs \citep{ng+23_astro}, CWs from individual, loud SMBHBs are the next highly-anticipated GW signal PTAs could detect.
-In fact, simulation-based predictions suggest single source CWs could be detected within a few years of the GWB \citep{Kelley+2018_ss}.
+The superposition of these continuous waves (CWs) from many SMBHBs across the universe creates an incoherent stochastic gravitational wave background (GWB) \citep{rajagopal+romani_1995, jaffe+backer_2003, burkespolaor+2019_review}, like that for which pulsar timing arrays (PTAs) have recently found strong evidence \citep{ng+23_gwb, epta+23_gwb, ppta+23_gwb, cpta+23}.
+In the likely scenario that the PTA-observed GWB is produced by SMBHBs \citep{ng+23_astro, epta+23_physics}, CWs from individual, loud SMBHBs are the next highly-anticipated GW signal PTAs could detect.
+PTA searches have yet to find a CW source \citep{ng+23_individuals, epta+23_individuals}, but simulation-based predictions suggest single source CWs could be detected within a few years of the GWB \citep{Kelley+2018_ss}.
 These single sources will likely brighten certain regions of the gravitational wave sky, inducing anisotropy in the background \citep{Pol+2022} before they can be individually resolved.